SMART Goals and Exercise

 Measurable.
 Your goal should be measurable so that you have a way to track your progress and identify when success is attained.

-While SMART goals are very specific by design, try to focus on their intent, and bear in mind that the actual goals might need to be modified along the way.
+While SMART goals are very specific by design, try to focus on their intent, and know that the actual goals might need to be modified along the way.

 How to apply SMART goals